ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 There are numerous advantages with this pattern, notably:

 1. **The actions and reactions of the screen are clearly defined.** Each `Event` and `Effect` must be declared by it associated contract.
 This can help with clarity when checking what the capabilities and expected outputs are.
-2. **Events and Effects are consolidated in one place.** Events are handled by the ViewModels `onEvent` method, and Effects are handled by the screen observing with `val (state, dispatch) = viewModel.observe {}`.
+2. **Events and Effects are consolidated in one place.** Events are handled by the ViewModel's `onEvent` method, and Effects are handled by the screen observing with `val (state, dispatch) = viewModel.observe {}`.
 This makes it quick to find the entry/exit point of a code path.
 3. **Simplified UI Testing.** As the composables now take in a relatively simple interface, it is much simpler to create Fakes of the ViewModel contracts.
 4. **Reduction in callback parameters.** Rather than passing a unique lambda function for each action the user can take, we can pass a single `dispatch: (Event) -> Unit` argument.
 For example:
     ```kotlin